Alluxio/alluxio/docs/en/advanced/Command-Line-Interface.md

 ## General operations

 In this section, we list the usages and examples of general Alluxio operations except file system and file system admin operations.
-File system operations will be listed in the next section and file system admin operations are listed in the [Admin CLI doc](Admin-CLI.html).
+File system admin operations are listed in the [Admin CLI doc](Admin-CLI.html).

 ### format

 The `format` command will format the Alluxio master and all workers.

+If you run this command for an existing Alluxio cluster, all data and metadata stored in Alluxio will be deleted.
+However, data in under storage will not be changed.

 If `-s` specified, only format if underfs is local and doesn't already exist.

-Note that `format` is only required when you run Alluxio for the first time.
+Warning: `format` is required when you run Alluxio for the first time.
-If you run this command for an existing Alluxio cluster, all previously stored data and metadata in Alluxio filesystem will be erased.
-However, data in under storage will not be changed.
+`format` should only be called while the cluster is not running.

+Warning: `format` will delete all Alluxio data and metadata.

 ```bash
 $ ./bin/alluxio format